ozandmrcn/IceCream/README.md

 You can view a demo of the project by visiting the following link:
 [IceCream Demo](https://ozanicecream.netlify.app)
 ### Note:
-> ⚠️ This projects API is not avaliable on Netlify.
+> ⚠️ This project's API is not avaliable on Netlify beacause of json-server.

 ## Preview